-Lafayette Christian Schools Reacts to Syringe Exchange Program Relocation
+Lafayette Christian Schools reacts to syringe exchange program relocation

 LAFAYETTE, Ind.
 (WLFI)- The relocation of the Syringe Exchange Program has not only raised concerns for parents in the Lafayette School Corporation community, but they have been left in the dark about it as well.

-As we've said before, Murdock Elementary and Sunnyside Intermediate are the two schools near the new location of the Syringe Exchange Program.
+As previously reported, Murdock Elementary and Sunnyside Intermediate are the two schools near the new location of the Syringe Exchange Program.
 There is a third school in that area as well.

 Right next door to Sunnyside sits Lafayette Christian School.
 The three schools have all raised concerns about the safety of the children.
 What has raised the most concerns about the relocation is the fact that nobody was notified before hand.